apache/incubator-graphar/docs/libraries/pyspark/pyspark.md

 ## Overview

-The GraphAr PySpark library is provided for generating, loading and transforming GAR files with PySpark.
+The GraphAr PySpark library is provided for generating, loading and transforming GraphAr format files with PySpark.

 - **Information Classes**: As same with in the C++ library, the information classes are implemented as a part of the PySpark library